 There’s no such thing as a perfect child.
 Every child has his own strong set of skills and it’s our job to help him discover what his are.

-Try to create small opportunities for your child that make him feel successful, it can be anything from making a sandwich or hoovering up, the sense of accomplishment that comes with finishing a task can help boost your child’s confidence beyond words.
+Try to create small opportunities for your child that make him feel successful, it can be anything from making a sandwich, hoovering up or a garden service, the sense of accomplishment that comes with finishing a task can help boost your child’s confidence beyond words.